georgevreilly/georgevreilly.github.io/content/__drafts/WordleFinder.rst

 Other words that could satisfy
 ``JUDGE=....e CHEST=c.E..
 WRECK=..Ec.``
 are ``ICENI``, ``ILEAC``, and ``OLEIC``—\
-none of which is plausible as a Wordle answer.
+all of which are far too obscure to be Wordle answers.

 The ``GUESS=SCORE`` notation is intended to be clear to read and easier to write than Greens and Yellows.